 Edwin H. Humphrey began his tenure as a Clermont County Commissioner on Nov.
-12, 2008, and currently serves as Vice President of the Board.
-He is President of the County Commissioners Association of Ohio (CCAO) for 2017.
-He is the past president of the Ohio-Kentucky-Indiana Regional Council of Governments Board of Directors, and is currently a member of the board.
-Mr. Humphrey was appointed by Gov. John Kasich to serve on the statewide Emergency Services Internet Protocol Network Steering Committee to represent CCAO.
+12, 2008, and serves as Vice President of the Board for 2020.
+He is past president of the County Commissioners Association of Ohio (CCAO).
+He is past president of the Ohio-Kentucky-Indiana Regional Council of Governments Board of Directors, and is currently a member of the board.
+Humphrey was appointed by former Gov. John Kasich to serve on the statewide Emergency Services Internet Protocol Network Steering Committee to represent CCAO.

 He also serves on the Clermont County CIC, Inc., the Clermont County Investment Advisory Committee, and the Adams/Clermont Solid Waste Management District Board of Directors.